Jordan-Hobbs/Confor2DFT/README.md

 # Confor2DFT

 Confor2DFT is a Python tool that integrates CREST and DFT methods to optimize molecular structures.
-It generates conformers using RDKit and performs optimizations with CREST, writing all necessary input files for the process.
+It generates an initiale structure guess using RDKit to generate the structure.
+Various options for then optimising and checking the conformational landscape are available.
+This program is generally set up to work on a SLURM based HPC system, specifically AIRE at the University of Leeds, UK.

 ### Author: Dr. Jordan Hobbs
 University of Leeds
 [GitHub Repository](https://github.com/Jordan-Hobbs/)

----

-## Features

-- Generate multiple conformers from a molecule using RDKit.
-- Optimize conformers with CREST.
-- Create input files for CREST (`.xyz`, `.toml`, `.sh`).
-- Optionally, prepare ORCA input files for quantum mechanical calculations.

 ---